Raising Helen poster

 The inciting incident occurs at 14 minutes when Helen receives the devastating news that Lindsay and Paul have been killed in a car accident, shattering her world and bringing her to the hospital in shock..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Helen makes the active choice to honor her sister's wishes and take custody of the children, moving them into her small apartment and attempting to maintain her old life while becoming an instant parent., moving from reaction to action.
+This illustrates the protagonist's commitment to Helen makes the active choice to honor her sister's wishes and take custody of the children, moving them into her small apartment and attempting to maintain her old life while becoming an instant parent., moving from reaction to action.

 The Collapse moment at 88 minutes (74% through) represents the emotional nadir.
 Here, Helen makes a catastrophic parenting mistake - leaving the kids alone at night to attend a work party where she gets drunk.
 Sarah sneaks out to a dangerous situation.
-When Helen discovers this, the family explodes and the kids choose to live with Jenny instead., shows the protagonist at their lowest point.
+When Helen discovers this, the family explodes and the kids choose to live with Jenny instead., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 95 minutes initiates the final act resolution at 79% of the runtime.
 Helen discovers Lindsay's video message explaining why she chose Helen as guardian - because Helen knows how to live with joy and passion.
 Helen realizes she doesn't have to be perfect like Jenny; she needs to be herself while being responsible., demonstrating the transformation achieved throughout the journey.